Tinker-Blocks-Project/tinker-blocks-car/README.md

 - Voltage regulator to step down the voltage to 5V for the Arduino
 - Small servo to control the rotation of a Pen, which is used to draw as the car moves
 - ESP32, to allow wifi communication with the Arduino (e.g. via api endpoints that the Raspberry Pi will call)
+- MPU-6050 Gyroscope and Accelerometer, for precise movement tracking and orientation sensing

 ## The Arduino Code